-• Employer Month Schedule (EMS): New Zealand operates a Pay As You Earn tax system.
+- Employer Month Schedule (EMS): New Zealand operates a Pay As You Earn tax system.
 Accordingly, all employers provide IR with monthly schedules of the earnings of all their employees.
-In addition to employee earnings, the EMS also includes taxable income support (main benefit), Accident Compensation Corporation (ACC) and pension payments.
+In addition to employee earnings, the EMS also includes taxable income support (main benefit), Accident Compensation Corporation (ACC) and pension payments. - Self-employment and company earnings: people who run their own business or company are also required to file annual tax returns.
+In the analysis, these annual returns are converted into monthly spells with annual totals split equally across the 12 months of the tax year.
+There can be considerable lags in the lodging of selfemployment earnings that can mean measures of income for the most recent periods underestimate actual income.
+Note, however, because we update the analysis regularly the results incorporate these lags in reported earnings in later updates.